Damien Magee

-Damien Magee (born 17 November 1945) is a British former racing driver from Northern Ireland.
+Damien Magee (born 17 November 1945) is a British former racing driver from Falls Road, Belfast, Northern Ireland.
 He participated in two Formula One World Championship Grands Prix, debuting on 8 June 1975.
 He scored no championship points.

-His only World Championship Grand Prix start came in 1975 when he replaced Arturo Merzario at Williams at short notice for the Swedish Grand Prix.
+Magee's only World Championship Grand Prix start came in 1975 when he replaced Arturo Merzario at Williams at short notice for the Swedish Grand Prix.
 The following year he tried to qualify a RAM-entered Brabham at the 1976 French Grand Prix, but missed out.